 But to experience the natural beauty of the area, the best place to head to is Rye Harbour Nature Reserve.
 You can stop in at a nearby café after strolling through the countryside for a relaxing afternoon.
 It really is the perfect way to unwind.

 We'd definitely recommend choosing a Rye hotel close to the centre of town if you can, so you can get out and explore as much of this beautiful and historic destination as possible.
 There are lots of traditional, homely places like The Hope Anchor Hotel, The George in Rye and The Lodge at Winchelsea.

 Eating out in Rye is a lovely experience too.
 There are plenty of quaint eateries to enjoy like Knoops café, Tuscan Kitchen Rye serving authentic Italian and Landgate Bistro.

 Frequently asked questions about Hotels in Rye

-What is the lowest price for a double room in Rye?Flackley Ash Hotel in Rye offers one night in a double room at the price of £69.
+What is the lowest price for a double room in Rye?The lowest price for a double room in Rye is £75.

 We search from 120,000 hotels worldwide to find you the best deals.

 Price Match Guarantee